1. What was the name and purpose of your Gold Award project?

 3. What insights/takeaway did you gain from your project?

-4. What is your favorite memory from your time working on your Gold Award project?
+4. What Is your favorite memory of completing your Gold Award project?

 5. Anything else you'd like to share?